ZhengruiLu/Product-Management-Application/README.md

 # Project - *Product Management Application* - Network Structures and Cloud Computing

 **Product Management Application** is a secure application for managing user account and product info.
 A Web Application using Sprint Boot that meets Cloud-Native Web Application Requirements.
 It implemented RESTful APIs that return with proper HTTP status codes based on user stories.
+It is deployed by launching AMI using AWS Amazon Linux 2 via Packer.
+Setup autorun using Systemd, link: https://github.com/ZhengruiLu/AWS-Infra-Assistant-PM-Application

 Submitted by: **Zhengrui Lu**